OrionPortelli/zbmath-scraper/README.md

 Python wrapper for zbMATH API with additional web-scraping tools for swMATH.
 Composed of 3 main parts:

 1. **API Client:** A Python client for the aforementioned REST api.
 All calls are RESTful and share match those in the above API.
 2. **Python Client:** A non-REST API for python users to write data to a file
 3. **Flask-RESTful API:** A REST api which can be hosted then used to make various requests.

+## 0. Setup

+Use `pip install .` to install the package and all its dependencies.

 ## 1. API Client